-Interest expense during the three months ended December 31, 2024, was \$0.3 million compared to \$0.1 million during the three months ended December 31, 2023, an increase of \$0.2 million.
+Interest expense during the three months ended March 31, 2025, was \$0.3 million compared to less than \$0.1 million during the three months ended March 31, 2024, an increase of more than \$0.2 million.
 The increase was primarily due to two new lease arrangements added as a result of the Kungsleden Merger.